n7tae/smart-group-server/README.md

 ## Installing and Uninstalling

-To install and start the smart-group-server, first type `sudo make newhostfiles`.
-This will download the latest DCS and DExtra host files and install them in /usr/local.
+To install and start the smart-group-server, first type `make newhostfiles`.
+This will download the latest DCS and DExtra host files and install them.
+(This command downloads the files to the build directory and then moves them to /usr/local/etc with `sudo`, so it may prompt you for your password.)
 Then type `sudo make install`.
 This will put all the executable and the sgs.cfg configuration file the in /usr/local and then start the server.
 See the Makefile for more information.
 A very useful way to start it is:
 ```
 sudo make install && sudo journalctl -u sgs.service -f
 ```